Domestic, Family and Sexual Violence Support Services

 All victim-survivors identified as ‘at Serious Threat’ are referred to a Safety Action Meeting (SAM), held fortnightly.
 The victim-survivor’s consent to be referred to a SAM is not required.

-Our Safer Pathways team mainly receives referrals made by NSW Police Force, following a DFV report, as this is an automatic referral pathway.
+Our Safer Pathway team mainly receives referrals made by NSW Police Force, following a DFV report, as this is an automatic referral pathway.
 Remaining referrals are made by a mix of other government and non-government service providers.

 Support Services